-To better understand how the THz pump-probe response is sensitive to the relaxation of quasiparticle energy, we first briefly consider the superconducting state.
+We first briefly consider the superconducting state.
 The pump-probe decay is well-described by the phenomenological Rothwarf-Taylor (RT) model~\cite{rothwarf_measurement_1967}, which describes energy relaxation in BCS superconductors using a coupled quasiparticle-phonon model.
-After the quasiparticle and phonon baths thermalize individually, the rate of energy leaving the quasiparticles is limited by the emission of low energy $\hbar\omega < 2\Delta$ phonons, termed the phonon-bottleneck.
+After the quasiparticle and phonon baths thermalize individually, the rate of energy leaving the quasiparticles is limited by the emission of low-energy ($\hbar\omega<2\Delta$) phonons, termed the phonon-bottleneck.
 Evidence of this rate-limiting step is seen clearly in Fig.~\ref{allPP} for $T < T_c$, where the pump-probe response does not relax to 0 but rather a quasi-equilibrium situation is observed up to at least 25 ps after the initial pump pulse.
 After corrections due to internal reflections of the THz pump pulse within the sample are made, one can see this quasi-equilibrium state is unchanged up to at least 75 ps, suggesting a very long time constant.
 As the RT dynamics are governed by the phonon-phonon processes, the relative timescale for this phenomenon is typically $\tau \sim 100-1000$ ps range~\cite{matsunaga_nonequilibrium_2012}.
-The observation of RT dynamics has been observed across the cuprate family using optical range pump-probe experiments, including in LSCO~\cite{kusar_systematic_2005}, YBCO~\cite{averitt_nonequilibrium_2001,demsar_superconducting_1999, segre_photoinduced_2002,gedik_single-quasiparticle_2004,chwalek_subpicosecond_1991,hinton_rate_2016}, BSCCO~\cite{kaindl_dynamics_2005,toda_quasiparticle_2011}.
+The observation of RT dynamics in the superconducting state has been observed across the cuprate family using optical range pump-probe experiments, including in LSCO~\cite{kusar_systematic_2005}, YBCO~\cite{averitt_nonequilibrium_2001,demsar_superconducting_1999, segre_photoinduced_2002,gedik_single-quasiparticle_2004,chwalek_subpicosecond_1991,hinton_rate_2016}, BSCCO~\cite{kaindl_dynamics_2005,toda_quasiparticle_2011}.

-In the normal state, this response is governed by the rate that energy leaves the electronic ensemble.
-In conventional systems and at low temperatures, this is given by the rate at which electrons lose energy to the acoustic phonons~\cite{allen1987theory,glorioso2022joule}.
-To extract the energy relaxation rates, we then fit the pump-probe response to a phenomenological model of an exponential decay plus a constant,
+In the normal state, this pump-probe response is governed by the rate that energy leaves the electronic ensemble~\cite{barbalas2025energy}.
+In conventional systems at low temperatures, this is given by the coupling to the acoustic phonons~\cite{allen1987theory,glorioso2022joule}.
+To extract the energy relaxation rates, we fit the pump-probe response to a phenomenological model of an exponential decay plus a constant,